-Do not transfer a Division 1.1, 1.2, or 1.3 (Class A or B Explosive) from one vehicle to another on a public roadway except in an emergency.
+Do not transfer a Division 1.1, 1.2, or 1.3 from one vehicle to another on a public roadway except in an emergency.
 If safety requires an emergency transfer, set out red warning reflectors, flags, or electric lanterns.
 You must warn others on the road.